-The Soviet Union continued to supply Cuba with Volgas, Moskvichs, and Ladas, and Cuba also bought cars from European and Asian companies.
+From there, the Soviet Union continued to supply Cuba with Volgas, Moskvichs, and Ladas, and Cuba also bought cars from European and Asian companies.

 But the Classic American cars continued to be used in the country, and people fixed and repaired them with whatever almost-fitting spare parts they had – and still do!

 So today, Havana, Cuba is famously known for its bright-colored American Cars roaming the streets of the city.
 Many drives as tour taxis, and offer one-hour sightseeing tours.